 ROAD CAPTAIN.
-A 14-year professional cyclist, all of them as part of the Abarca Sports organisation, he’s respected by everyone as the master and commander inside the Telefónica ‘ship’.
+A 18-year professional cyclist, all of them as part of the Abarca Sports organisation, he’s respected by everyone as the master and commander inside the Telefónica ‘ship’.
 Known as one of the best domestiques in the world, having him on a Grand Tour roster is a huge boost for any lineup.
-He’s been into the roster of 21 three-week events: 11 Tours de France, 9 Vueltas a España and one Giro d’Italia.
+He’s been into the roster of 28 three-week events: 13 Tours de France, 14 Vueltas a España and one Giro d’Italia.
 His work at them has always been impressive, even if it’s often overlooked on television compared to a leader’s.
 However, Imanol Erviti’s efforts at the front of the peloton have been the foundation for some of the most brilliant victories for the team in the past decade.

 HISTORY OF CLASSICS.
 Erviti’s 2016 season marked a high point in the history of Spain’s cobbled classics performances, as he became the first-ever rider from his country to claim top-10 finishes in the Ronde van Vlaanderen (7th) and Paris-Roubaix (9th) on the same season.
-His appearances in cycling’s Monument classics have been regular over the years: 13 times in De Ronde and Roubaix; seven in Liège-Bastogne-Liège; and five in Milano-Sanremo and Il Lombardia.
-He’s also been called up for six World Championships, an European Championship (2017) and the 2016 Rio Olympic Games.
+His appearances in cycling’s Monument classics have been regular over the years: 16 times in De Ronde and Roubaix; eight in Liège-Bastogne-Liège; five in Milano-Sanremo; and six in Il Lombardia.
+He’s also been called up for eight World Championships, two European Championships (2017, 2021) and the 2016 Rio Olympic Games.

 LA VUELTA.
 His two biggest individual wins have both happened at the Vuelta a España.
 He first won a stage in Las Rozas, in 2008, leading a twenty-man breakaway to a restricted sprint in the outskirts of Madrid, then got another success two years later in Villanova i la Geltrú, this time with a solo action.
 In 2017, Erviti put an end to a streak of then consecutive appearances (2007-2016) in the Vuelta, the last eight of them combined with Tour de France appearances.